This post may contain affiliate links. Please see my disclosure policy for details.

 Uffington Castle is now just a ruin on the hillside but it is definitely worth visiting while you’re here, simply for the fabulous views!

-It’s an impressive example of an ancient Iron Age hill fort which was built over 3,000 years ago, around the same time as the white horse.
+It’s an impressive example of an ancient Iron Age hill fort that was built over 3,000 years ago, around the same time as the white horse.

 Many say the two are related in some way.
 The reason why this fort is so singular is due to its size.